neelsoumya/science_fiction_LLM/README.md

 ## Introduction

-Project Minja Axelsson and Soumya Banerjee

-Using science fiction to reconceptualize AI using Large-Language Models (LLMs).
+Using science fiction to reconceptualize AI and superintelligence using Large-Language Models (LLMs).

 ## Installation